richard-to/richard-to.github.io/programming/_posts/2014-07-21-project-wonderchicken-part-1.md

 I've been using Vagrant for a while and it's great.
 One thing that frustrates me is the inability to use Puppet Forge modules.
 The best solution is to use Puppet-Librarian, which is a Ruby gem that needs to be installed.
 Luckily it's straightforward to use.
 I'm tempted to replace Puppet with Ansible.

 Back in the day (like 2-3 years ago) I used to enjoy learning all these new software development tools and programming languages.
 Now it all seems kind of absurd to keep following what are necessary, but mostly slightly forward laterals.
-The truth is no matter how much we try to improve JavaScript through these endless kludge of build tools, it's still JavaScript.
+The truth is no matter how much we try to improve JavaScript through this endless kludge of build tools, it's still JavaScript.
 Or maybe this is a sign that I'm getting old.

 On a side note, here is a comparison of two functionally identical `Gruntfile.js` and `gulpfile.js`.
 I even did the two spaces thing that is popular these days.